Search

 “A lot of companies can't find quality mechanics right now.
 If Penske was hiring two people, and one person had a high school mechanics class, they're likely going to consider the graduate from UTI first,” Greg says.
 “They're so far advanced and have been exposed to so many different classes and different things in the industry.
 They already have a well-rounded education to get started."

-Greg says students who attend the new Bloomfield campus can expect to have constant support in the classroom, especially from instructors like himself.
+Greg says students who attend the Bloomfield campus can expect to have constant support in the classroom, especially from instructors like himself.

 “Students can definitely come talk after class or whenever there's a break,” Greg says.
 “If they have questions and are unsure about something, I'm going to be there to help them.
 We're not just throwing them to the wolves.
 We want them to succeed.”